ishspsy/project/MPSSC/README.md

 All the functions used in the proposed algorithm are located in the directory "Code".

-All the matlab functions related to generating plots shown in the manuscript are located in the directory "Working_m_files".
+All the other important matlab functions are located in the directory "Working_m_files".

-All the codes generating figures shown in the manuscript are located in the directory "Figure_generate"
+All the codes generating figures shown in the manuscript are located in the directory "Working_m_files/Figure_generate"

-All the resulting files such as .MAT and .eps types are located in the directory "Results_files".
+All the resulting files (e.g. .MAT and .eps) are located in the directory "Results_files".

 The nine scRNA-seq data sets used in the manuscript are located in the directory "Data_files".

-The remainning directories:
+The other directories:

 "SIMLR" includes all the files related to *SIMLR*.